apigear-io/apigear-docs/docs/maker/tutorial.md

 ## Packaging

-It is also possible to create a blueprint package for distribution.
+It is also possible to create a template package for distribution.
 For this we use [npm](https://docs.npmjs.com/cli/v7/commands/npm) to create a package.

 To create a package run `npm init --yes`, this will create a `package.json` document in the current directory.